 Does Barrett’s Esophagus Increase Cancer Risk?

 Barrett’s esophagus increases the risk of esophageal cancer.
-Over time, as the tissue changes into glandular tissue, an abnormal growth of cells can begin, called dysplasia.
+Over time, as the tissue changes into glandular tissue, abnormal growth of cells can begin, called dysplasia.
 At this point, the cells are not cancerous, but they are more likely to turn into cancer over time than other cells.

 If you have been diagnosed with Barrett’s esophagus, your gastroenterologist may recommend routine cancer screenings and imaging to detect cancer, if it develops, as early as possible.